 It’s fairly astounding how much time people spend on their emails.
 In fact, people in the workplace spend an average of a whopping three hours a day on emails (which adds up to 20 weeks and five months per year).
-And when you consider that nearly all of that emailing is internal back and forth communication, there’s no doubt that their time could be spent performing tasks of much higher value.
+And when you consider how many of those emails are internal communication—often sharing and resharing information, there’s no doubt that their time could be spent performing tasks of much higher value.

 So the need to reduce email and other workflow inefficiencies is part of the reason many teams are turning to workflow management tools.
 In fact, the market for workflow management systems is growing at a robust rate and shows no signs of stopping.
 Recently, Grand View Research published a market analysis report showing that the U.S. workflow management system market was valued at 6.85 billion in 2020–an increase of 5.35 billion in just one year.